namuol/react-seamstress/README.md

 }
 ```

-In our example, `getStyle()` effectively does the work of composing style props as done manually in the first example.
+In our example, `getStyle()` effectively does the work of composing

-## "This is just syntactic sugar/I prefer the `expandedStyle` prop approach"

-This approach offers more than a shorthand for providing hooks into state-aware styles.

-For example, we can compose multiple
+style props as done manually in the first example.

 ## Other possibilities/unimplemented features

-Sub-component styling could be achieved with `::pseudo-element` inspired syntax.
+Sub-component styling could be achieved with a `::pseudo-element`-inspired
+interface.

-Here's a hypothetical example of a `DropDown` that has a dropdown indicator
+Here's a hypothetical example of a `DropDown` that has an indicator
-(usually something like a down arrow/triangle) which can be styled:
+(such as a down arrow) which can be styled:

 ```js
 @HasDeclarativeStyles